WhatsApp Template Category Guide: How to Keep Your Templates in the “Utility” Category

 What Is a Utility Template?

-A Utility template is strictly for updates related to an existing user action, such as an order, payment, booking, or subscription.
+A Utility template is strictly for updates related to an existing user action, such as:

-It should be clear, factual, and linked to a previous interaction initiated by the customer.
+Utility messages must be factual, neutral, and clearly linked to a previous action initiated by the customer.

 -